 - Informatics – Use information and technology to communicate, manage knowledge, mitigate error, and support decision-making.

 We are dedicated to the scholarship of teaching.

 An ongoing venture of our faculty and students is one of scholarly inquiry.
-This is achieved through learner centered strategies that engage the student in active learning.
+This is achieved through learner-centered strategies that engage the student in active learning.
 The students become responsible for their learning while faculty facilitate knowledge acquisition and development of clinical reasoning.
 Problem-Based Learning (PBL) and high-fidelity simulation are incorporated throughout the curriculum to achieve this outcome.
 Our faculty continues lifelong learning through participation in professional development opportunities.
 The use of peer review allows for self-reflection and improvement in teaching methods.
 UPMC recognizes excellent in faculty development through performance based faculty promotion in which leadership is developed through involvement on the UPMC Schools of Nursing Faculty Senate and its committees.

 We are dedicated to academic excellence.

 Through access and exposure to the resources available in a world-renowned health care organization such as UPMC

 and its affiliates, St. Margaret Schools of Nursing students are assured of receiving the highest level of exposure to excellence in nursing practice.
 The governing organization, UPMC St. Margaret

 , has received Magnet™ recognition through the American Nurses Credentialing Center (ANCC).

 We embrace the incorporation of evidence-based practice and informatics in theory and clinical instruction.